emhill/117-Su15/src/morea/11.oo/project.md

    * `game.py`: main program to play game **DO NOT MODIFY**
    * `connectfour.py`: where you will write your project code
-   * `csplot.py`: helper functions to draw the game **DO NOT MODIFY** **Steps:**
+   * `csplot.py`: helper functions to draw the game **DO NOT MODIFY**You should only have to modify `connectfour.py` and ***not*** `csplot.py` or `game.py`.
+## Step 1: Understand `ConnectFour`

-  1. Open up `connectfour.py` and look at the `ConnectFour` class.
-Familiarize yourself with its attributes and how the methods are implemented.
+Open up `connectfour.py` and look at the `ConnectFour` class.
+Familiarize yourself with its attributes (fields) and how the methods are implemented.
+Pay special attention to how you might implement making a move and determining who the winner is.

+Run the game & submit a screenshot for check point 1.
+You may have to hit Control-C to kill the game if closing the window does not work.

+## Step 2: `makeMove`

-  2. Uncomment the `makeMove` method and its comment and implement the method.
+Uncomment the `makeMove` method and its comment and implement the method.
 Adhere to the method's comment description when implementing the method.

-  3. Uncomment the code in the play method to test `makeMove`.
+Then, uncomment the code in the play method to test `makeMove`.
 Run `game.py` to test.
+Take a screenshot & submit a screenshot for check point 2 (make sure to show your code & a board with colored tiles).

+## Step 3: `_isWon`

-  4. Implement `_isWon` to determine if a player has won.
-  4. Uncomment the code in the play method to test `_isWon`.
-  4. Run `game.py` to test your game.
+Implement `_isWon` to determine if a player has won.
+Uncomment the code in the play method to test `_isWon`.
+Run `game.py` to test your game.
+When you've tested that both players can win, you're ready to submit.

-You should only have to modify `connectfour.py` and ***not*** `csplot.py` or `game.py`.
-You may have to hit Control-C to kill the game if closing the window does not work.

 <!--Draw a UML diagram of the given code.
 Example for the Date class:
 -->